Wixhausen

 Wixhausen is northernmost borough of the City of Darmstadt in southern Hesse, Germany.
 Covering an area of 23.247 km2, in 2006 it had 5,772 inhabitants and 1,310 houses.
-Its main claim to fame is the GSI heavy-ion research laboratory located there.
+It is noted for the GSI heavy-ion research laboratory located there.

 The district of Darmstadt-Arheilgen is just South of Wixhausen.
 The city of Erzhausen is just to the North of Wixhausen.

 History

 Wixhausen was already inhabited in the Bronze Age.
 The first signs of settlement in the Wixhausen district can be found around 1400 BC.
 750/780 Wixhausen was then incorporated into the Frankish Empire.
 Wixhausen was first mentioned by name in 1172 as "Wickenhusen", which means something like "settlement by the pond", since in the Middle Ages the area was traversed by several spring streams with small ponds.
 The baroque evangelical church built between 1774 and 1776 is worth seeing.
 It has a daily manually wound chime from 1517 in the Romanesque tower from 1150 (the oldest surviving structure in Darmstadt) and special windows (“Physikfenster” by Thomas Duttenhoefer, 1997).

 As part of the local government reform in Hesse, the municipality of Wixhausen was incorporated into Darmstadt in 1977.